SuperblocksHQ/ethereum-studio/packages/editor/templates/Crypto Pizzas/README.md

 > Find the CSS file in _app/app.css_
 > Find the JavaScript file in _app/app.js_

-### 1. Configure
+### Configure

-Configuring the contract allows you to set the name of the contract and the initial values sent to the constructor as arguments.
-You can configure the contract by clicking on the gear icon in the left panel.
-In this example, the constructor doesn't accept arguments by default, so no configuration is necessary.
+Clicking the disclosure triangle next to the contract name reveals three sub-sections.
+In the _Configure_ sub-section you can change the name of the contract and set the initial values sent to the constructor arguments.
+In this example, the string displayed in the front end interface.

-### 2. Compile
+### Compile

 Solidity is a compiled language, and you need to convert the Solidity code into bytecode before the contract can run.
-In the file tree under the contract file, you can compile the contract by clicking the _Compile_ sub-section, and output appears in the _Output_ pane.
+Clicking the disclosure triangle next to the contract name reveals three sub-sections, you can compile the contract by clicking the _Compile_ sub-section, and output appears in the _Output_ pane.

-### 3. Deploy
+### Deploy

-Every smart contract runs at an address on the Ethereum blockchain, and you must deploy it to an address before it can run.
-When using Studio, the browser simulates the network, but there are several test networks and one main network for the Ethereum blockchain.
+Every smart contract runs at an address on the Ethereum blockchain, and needs an address before it can run.
+When using Studio, the browser simulates the network, but there are several test networks available, and one main network.

-Deploy the contract by clicking the _Deploy_ sub-section (nested under the contract file in the file tree), and output appears in the _Output_ pane.
+Clicking the disclosure triangle next to the contract name reveals three sub-sections, you can deploy the contract by clicking the _Deploy_ sub-section, and output appears in the _Output_ pane.

 ## Find out more